FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 				1. in the future, limit the targetable planes by an area 2d or by a range vector

 Little trouble here. if an enemy is behind you, it enters an infinite search loop.

+Fucking Finally!!!!
+The AI behaves exactly as I want it to.
 ### G-Forces
 Different planes classes have different maneuverability and therefore the pilots experience  G-forces differently.
 ### Combat Controls